erkin/ponysay/README.md

 Installing [ponyquotes4ponysay](https://github.com/maandree/ponyquotes4ponysay) will enable My Little Pony quotes with associated pony.

-Run `ponysay -q` will give you a random pony saying one it its quote from MLP:FiM.
+Running `ponysay -q` will give you a random pony saying one it its quote from MLP:FiM.
 Add one or more argument after `-q` to sepecify a set of ponies from which one will be selected randomly.

 When running `ponysay -l` or `ponysay -L` the ponies which have quotes will be printed bold or bright (depending on terminal).